Observational learning: Indigenous communities of the Americas

-Other human and animal behavior experiments
+Keen attention is both a requirement and result of learning by observing and pitching-in.
+Incorporating the children in the community gives them the opportunity to keenly observe and contribute to activities that were not directed towards them.
+It can be seen from different Indigenous communities and cultures, such as the Mayans of San Pedro, that children can simultaneously attend to multiple events.
+Most Maya children have learned to pay attention to several events at once in order to make useful observations.

+One example is simultaneous attention which involves uninterrupted attention to several activities occurring at the same time.
+Another cultural practice that may relate to simultaneous attention strategies is coordination within a group.
+San Pedro toddlers and caregivers frequently coordinated their activities with other members of a group in multiway engagements rather than in a dyadic fashion.
+Research concludes that children with close ties to Indigenous American roots have a high tendency to be especially keen observers.

+This learning by observing and pitching-in model requires active levels of attention management.
+The child is present while caretakers engage in daily activities and responsibilities such as: weaving, farming, and other skills necessary for survival.
+Being present allows the child to focus their attention on the actions being performed by their parents, elders, and/or older siblings.
+In order to learn in this way, keen attention and focus is required.
+Eventually the child is expected to be able to perform these skills themselves.

+In one study, it was found that when looking at a picture, Americans focus more on the center figure than Japanese do, especially after 1 second has passed.
+Japanese individuals spent larger amounts of time focusing on parts in the background.
+Miyamoto et al. compared pictures of landscapes in Japan and the US, noting that Japanese scenes contained more boundaries and edges than the American ones.

+Animal

 When an animal is given a task to complete, they are almost always more successful after observing another animal doing the same task before them.
 Experiments have been conducted on several different species with the same effect: animals can learn behaviors from peers.
 However, there is a need to distinguish the propagation of behavior and the stability of behavior.
 Research has shown that social learning can spread a behavior, but there are more factors regarding how a behavior carries across generations of an animal culture.

 Learning in fish

 Experiments with ninespine sticklebacks showed that individuals will use social learning to locate food.

 Social learning in pigeons

 A study in 1996 at the University of Kentucky used a foraging device to test social learning in pigeons.
 A pigeon could access the food reward by either pecking at a treadle or stepping on it.
 Significant correspondence was found between the methods of how the observers accessed their food and the methods the initial model used in accessing the food.